How to Make Easy Beef Enchiladas

 This recipe for easy beef enchiladas is perfect for meal planning or a quick-and-easy weeknight dinner.

 Looking for something simple that you can make with a handful of pantry staples?
 This recipe for easy beef enchiladas is it.
 It’s packed full of flavor and is perfect for an easy dinner to feed the whole family.
+Here’s how to make this decadent dinner.

-Ingredients for Easy Beef Enchiladas
+What Ingredients Are in Easy Beef Enchiladas?

 While you could certainly make all of the ingredients from scratch, we use packaged Spanish rice and an envelope of taco seasoning as a shortcut.